swannodette/swannodette.github.com/_posts/2014-07-26-transit--clojurescript.md

 ## Beyond JSON

-Of course the most ideal scenario is to just expose your API optionally as Transit service along side the plain JSON service as this delivers the best read performance for clients.
+Of course the most ideal scenario is to just expose your API optionally as a Transit service alongside the plain JSON service as this delivers the best read performance for clients.

 If you are ClojureScript user building an application that currently accepts or